 Climate change is reinforced primarily by the increase in human-induced greenhouse gas emissions, mainly from the industries.

-The increase in carbon dioxide. methane, nitrous oxide and other greenhouse gas emissions (further: GHG emissions) results either directly or indirectly from the operations of energy, transportation and other industries, which often support their operations by using their economic political influence to lower and reducing GHG critical to emissions^{4,9,10}.
+The increase in carbon dioxide, methane, nitrous oxide and other greenhouse gas emissions (further: GHG emissions) results either directly or indirectly from the operations of energy, transportation and other industries, which often support their operations by using their economic and political influence to lower environmental regulations, which are critical to reducing GHG emissions^{4,9,10}.